 PwExpired 8 19

 The most important thing to consider is that if the reason "Admin disable" is set, then you will get SmAuthReason 7, as "Admin disable" is given precedence over any other type of reason.

 Disabled flag with values as 1, 5, 7, 9, 11, 13, 15 etc will have SMAuthreason as 7 as all of these will be having '1' (disabled due to admin) as one of reasons.

-That is why the return codes 532 533 701 you may get from Active Directory for example is not followed browsing LDAP are not corresponding to the SmAuthReason.
-SiteMinder rely on the Disable Flag value and then, if the SmAuthReason is set to 7, there are big chance that the bit 1 is set to all users Disable Flag values.
+That is why the return codes 532, 533, and 701 you may get from Active Directory doesn’t correspond to the SmAuthReason value.
+Policy Server relies on the Disable Flag value and then, if the SmAuthReason is set to 7, this means that the bit 1 is set to the user’s Disable Flag value.

-Further, SiteMinder treats the "Disabled Flag" integer value as a collection of 32 indicator bits; the low-order 24 bits are reserved as user account disabled bits, and the high-order 8 bits are reserved as user-specific status bits.
+Further, Policy Server treats the "Disabled Flag" integer value as a collection of 32 indicator bits; the low-order 24 bits are reserved as user account disabled bits, and the high-order 8 bits are reserved as user-specific status bits.